 Racial Justice

-Racial Justice Task Force Endorsement of 8th Principle
+Racial Justice Committee Endorsement of 8th Principle

-Adopting the 8th Principle would not make Tapestry free of racism.
-Rather, adopting the 8th Principle would acknowledge the magnitude of the work still to be done to recognize and dismantle the racism we have each absorbed personally, as well as the racism built into systems in our society.
+The Racial Justice Task Force was formed by the Tapestry Board in order to spearhead the effort of adopting the 8th Principle at Tapestry.
+In June 2024 Tapestry voted for, and adopted it as one of our guiding Principles, and the Task Force evolved into the Racial Justice Committee.
+Adopting the 8th Principle does not make Tapestry free of racism.
+Rather, adopting the 8th Principle acknowledges the magnitude of the work still to be done to recognize and dismantle the racism we have each absorbed personally, as well as the racism built into systems in our society.

 Solidarity Candle